What Is Codependency?

 Therapy For Codependency

-Counselors are available at BetterHelp.com to help you with codependency, the issues surrounding it, or other mental health challenges you might face.
-It may be hard for you to ask for help, but it's the best way to work toward having the relationships and the life you want most.
-A session with a licensed and trained therapist can open doors to options for healing and growth.
-An academic examination published in the International Journal of Mental Health and Addiction in 2020 found that tools such as group therapy, individual therapy, and family therapy were effective in introducing strategies for growth, self-discovery, and healing.
-Participants noted that they preferred these types of therapy because they empowered the participants to seek further treatment from professionals.
+Attending sessions with a trained mental health professional has the potential to open the door to healing and growth.
+An academic examination published in the International Journal of Mental Health and Addiction in 2020 found that group therapy, individual therapy, and family therapy were effective methods for introducing growth, self-discovery, and healing strategies.
+Participants noted that they preferred these types of therapy because they empowered them to seek further treatment.

-Here are just a few reviews from those who reached out to BetterHelp:
+Here are just a few reviews from those who sought online therapy through BetterHelp.